 available though when I checked on Friday or Saturday there was a question

-on if the parts needed could be bought in America or if we'd have to order
+regarding rather the parts needed could be bought in America or if we

 from England.
-I'll find that out the next time I go to shore.
+I will find that out the next time I go to shore.

 Such is life on the waterfront.
 The evenings are getting